-Women comprise 76% of all victims of domestic violence, making women much more likely to be victims of domestic violence than men.38 Nuisance ordinances that include domestic violence have a disproportionate impact on women.
-When a facially neutral policy is applied consistently across the population and has an unequal, negative impact on a protected class, this can be considered discrimination under the legal theory of disparate impact.39
+Women comprise 85% of all victims of domestic violence, making women five times more likely to be victims of domestic violence than men.
+Nuisance ordinances that include domestic violence have a disproportionate impact on women.
+Women of color experience higher rates of domestic violence than do white women (35% higher rate) and 2.5 times the rate of women of other races.
+57 When a facially neutral policy is applied consistently across the population and has an unequal, negative impact on a protected class, this can be considered discrimination under the legal theory of disparate impact.
+58

-The nuisance abatement ordinance of the City of Norristown, Pennsylvania was recently challenged when Lakisha Briggs, a victim of domestic violence, was threatened with eviction after she was airlifted to the hospital due to an attack in her home by her boyfriend.
+The nuisance abatement ordinance of the City of Norristown, Pennsylvania was challenged when Lakisha Briggs, a victim of domestic violence, was threatened with eviction after she was airlifted to the hospital due to an attack in her home by her boyfriend.
 The police were called to her home several times in the past and she was reluctant to call again due to the nuisance abatement ordinance.
 She was concerned that a call to the police would jeopardize her housing.
 The Norristown ordinance gave law enforcement the power to revoke the rental licenses of landlords as well as evict tenants at properties deemed to be chronic nuisances.
-Norristown's nuisance ordinance was repealed, but was quickly replaced with a new ordinance, which puts the onus of abatement on the landlord.40 Advocates for victims of domestic violence argue that the revised ordinance in practice continues to violate fair housing law and infringe upon the rights of the victim.
+Norristown's nuisance ordinance was repealed, but was quickly replaced with a new ordinance, which puts the onus of abatement on the landlord.59 Advocates for victims of domestic violence argue that the revised ordinance in practice continues to violate fair housing law and infringe upon the rights of the victim.

 Many local nuisance ordinances in Northeast Ohio task the landlord or property owner with abatement.
 These policies have the potential to have a disparate impact on women victims of domestic violence and could lead to violations of the Fair Housing Act.
+Protected classes potentially disparately impacted by CANOs include sex (women), race, national origin, and family status; disability could also be an affected